daryllxd/lifelong-learning/self-improvement/books/the-lessons-of-history.md

   - By wealth (democracy)
 - In most cases, the effects of revolution would have probably happened regardless.
   - French Revolution overthrew the aristocracy with the business class, but that also happened in England without a revolution.
+- Plato's The Republic: Athens had class violence/moral degradation.
+Nouveaux rich: mansions, women with robes and jewelry, servants.
+Two cities: the city of the poor and the city of the rich.
+  - Rich viewed democracy as empowered envy, and the poor viewed democracy as a sham equality of votes nullified by a gaping inequality of wealth.
+  - Political evolution: monarchy, aristocracy, democracy, dictatorship.
+  - Ancient democracy = slavery, venality, and war.
+- American Revolution: Not just colonials vs distant government, but also an uprising of a native middle class vs an imported aristocracy.
+- Cities = personal isolation is gone, personal independence is gone through the dependence of the worker upon tools and capital that he does not own.
+Free land is gone, though home ownership spreads.
+- *Democracy is the most difficult of all forms of government, since it requires the widest spread of intelligence, and we forgot to make ourselves intelligent when we made ourselves sovereign.
+Education has spread, but intelligence is perpetually retarded by the fertility of the simple.*
+  - Ignorance is not long enthroned, for it lends itself to manipulation by the forces that mold public opinion.
+  - Positive: science, enterprise, freedom raising ability from rank and place.

+# XI.
+History and War

+- In the last 3421 years of recorded history, only 268 have seen no war.
+War = the ultimate form of competition and natural selection in the human species.
+- Cause: desire for food, land, materials, fuels, mastery.
+- Military interpretation of history: war is the final arbiter, and is natural and necessary.
+Some men riot and rot for lack of discipline, and they need an outlet for combativeness, adventurousness, and weariness with routine.
+- Even a philosopher knows that a long peace can weaken a nation.

+# XII.
+Growth and Decay

+- We can reasonable expect that in the future, as in the past, some new states will rise, and some old states will subside.

+Pax Romana: Long peace
+Morgan banker New York
+Hellenic pantheon